Bering Sea Cruise to St. Matthew Island

 John Puschock, owner of Zugunruhe Birding Tours.
 John has been leading tours to the Aleutians and Bering Sea region of Alaska since 2004.
 He led Zugunruhe's first tour to St. Matthew in 2015.

 PHYSICAL CONSIDERATIONS/WEATHER: Participants should be prepared to hike over rough terrain in rain, high winds, and cold temperatures to get the most enjoyment out of our time at St. Matthew.
 As we will be traveling by boat, participants also should be prepared to encounter rough seas, and they will need to climb a short series of steps to go between the M/V Puk-Uk and the inflatable boat used to land on St. Matthew.

 REGISTRATION, PAYMENT, and CANCELLATION POLICY: Full payment is required at the time of registration.
-Full payment includes the tour fee plus the estimated fuel surcharge.
-The actual fuel surcharge will be calculated after the boat returns to Homer, at which time an additional payment may be required or a refund will be issued.
+A fuel surcharge may be added if fuel prices rise significantly (ask us for details).
 Signed registration and release forms are also required at the time of registration.
 Please e-mail to obtain forms.